 Gobbé Wellness Centre

-The Gobbé Wellness Centre is a purpose designed space for all patients needing to take time out in a quiet, nurturing environment to reflect, relax and regroup.
-Named in honor of the late Alan and his wife Helen Gobbé for their significant financial contribution in their Will, the Centre is also only possible through funds received from the Dry July Foundation.
+The Gobbé Wellness Centre is a space for all patients needing to take time out in a quiet, nurturing environment to reflect, relax and regroup.
+Named in honor Alan and Helen Gobbé for their significant financial contribution in their Will, the Centre is also only possible through funds received from Agnico Eagle, the Dry July Foundation and McKean McGregor.

 Emergency Patient Clothing